corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 * A transaction occurring at any time before the given time, such as before a bankruptcy event.
 * A transaction occurring at some point roughly around the given time, such as on a specific day.

-If a time-window needs to be converted to an absolute time, such for display purposes, there is a utility method to calculate the mid-point.
+If a time-window needs to be converted to an absolute time, such as for display purposes, there is a utility method to calculate the mid-point.

 {{< note >}}